FeNN-DMA: A RISC-V SoC for SNN acceleration: Introduction

 Several large-scale SNN accelerators have been developed using multiple, interconnected FPGAs~\citep{bluehive,deepsouth,neuroaix}, notably DeepSouth~\citep{deepsouth}, which is currently the largest neuromorphic system in the world.
 There are also a plethora of FPGA-based SNN accelerators specifically designed for convolutional SNNs~\citep{li_firefly_2024, chen_sibrain_2024} and on-chip learning using Spike-Timing Dependent Plasticity~(STDP)~\citep{euler_runge,morphbungee}.
 Here, we focus on inference with non-convolutional SNNs~\citep{dvs,fpga_nhap,essa,spiker+,li_fully-parallel_2024}.
 Because the propagation of spikes tends to be the most time-consuming part of SNN simulation and it is very memory-bound, the throughput of all these systems is essentially constrained by the clock speed~($f_\text{max}$) and how much parallelism is available to accumulate synaptic weights~($N_\text{P}$).
 With a fully-pipelined design, this means the theoretical peak throughput of most of these systems is $N_\text{P} \times f_\text{max}$.
 Some systems~\citep{li_fully-parallel_2024,spiker+} have dedicated circuits for each neuron but, while this approach enables high throughput, it does not scale to larger models.
-Instead, the majority of systems~\citep{dvs,fpga_nhap,essa} use time-multiplexing to distribute updates of `virtual' neurons and synapses across a smaller number of Processing Elements~(PEs), allowing resource usage to be traded off against throughput. \IEEEpubidadjcol Biological neural networks have sparse connectivity~\citep{Perin2011} and several systems~\citep{dvs,essa,li_fully-parallel_2024} implement some form of weight matrix `compression', enabling them to `skip' over the many zeros present in sparse connectivity matrices.
-This improves the effective throughput and reduces memory bandwidth demands.
-As well as accumulating the weights associated with incoming spikes, SNN accelerators also need to update the state of each neuron.
-The majority of systems update all neurons every simulation timestep but, \citet{dvs} implemented a fully event-driven neuron update pipeline.
-With Leaky Integrate-and-Fire neurons and instantaneous synapses, these event-based updates can be implemented in an elegant and hardware-friendly manner, but, as \citet{Brette2007} discuss, adding non-instantaneous synapses, delays or recurrent connectivity all require significant additional complexity, so that this approach is unlikely to generalise to more complex neuron models. \IEEEpubidadjcol
+Instead, the majority of systems~\citep{dvs,fpga_nhap,essa} use time-multiplexing to distribute updates of `virtual' neurons and synapses across a smaller number of Processing Elements~(PEs), allowing resource usage to be traded off against throughput.